-The SFAC comprises 10 members-five regional members elected by small firms in the five FINRA regions (one from each region) and five at-large members appointed by FINRA.
-Additionally, the FINRA Board's Small Firm Governor representatives serve as ex-officio members of the SFAC.
+The SFAC comprises 10 members-five regional members elected by small firms3 in the five FINRA regions (one from each region) and five at-large members appointed by FINRA.
+Additionally, the FINRA Board of Governors' Small Firm Governor representatives serve as ex-officio, non-voting members of the SFAC.